Thomas Brown, age 79, of Heiskell

 He is survived by his loving wife of 59 years, Christine Brown of Heiskell; children, Thomas Alan Brown & wife Sonya of Heiskell and Sherry Brown of Heiskell; grandchildren, Nathan Brown & wife Bethany of Heiskell and Luke and Makayla Davidson; great-grandchildren, Kaisley, Kellyn, and Kardyn Brown; brothers, Sam Brown, Donald Brown, Harold Brown, and Michael Brown; sisters, Joyce Williams, Karen Cochran, and Wilma Pierce; sister-in-law, Wanda Eidson; several nieces and nephews

 The family will receive friends 5:00-7:00 pm, Tuesday, December 20, 2022, at Holley Gamble Funeral Home.
 His funeral service will follow in the chapel with Rev. Charles Tindell officiating.
 His graveside will be 12:00 pm, Wednesday at Wolfe Valley Baptist Church Cemetery.
-In lieu of flowers, the family suggests donations be made to Base Knox Elite, in honor of Thomas H. Brown.
+In lieu of flowers, the family suggests donations be made to Base Knox Elite, in honor of Thomas H. Brown, checks made payable to Base Knox Elite/ Tyler Marine, and be mailed to 9448 Twin Branch Drive, Knoxville, TN 37922.
 These donations are to help support his great-grandchildren’s ball teams, as he loved watching them play ball.
 Holley Gamble Funeral Home in Clinton is in charge of all arrangements. holleygamble.com